 - Reflect critically on the development of reading, writing, listening and talking in the middle and upper stages of primary school.

 - Apply pedagogical knowledge in relation to the theory of teaching of reading, writing, listening and talking.

-- Identify potential opportunities for assessment and the potential to use assessment to support pupils┐ learning in literacy
+- Evaluate the role of assessment and the use of assessment evidence to support pupils' learning in literacy.

 - Examine and differentiate between cognitive, personal, social and cultural aspects of children's literacy development.

 - Critically appraise students' own literacy skills and attitudes.